-Over a decade ago,Venafi began the journey of protecting machine identities for the Global 5000.
+Over a decade ago,Venafi began the journey of managing and protecting machine identities for the Global 5000.
 At that time, we could see that rapid increases in digital certificates and cryptographic keys would challenge organizations beyond their capacity for management.
-At that time, there just weren’t that many ways to keep track of machine identities—mainly spreadsheets, SharePoint sites or internal scripts.
+However, there just weren’t that many ways to keep track of machine identities—mainly spreadsheets, SharePoint sites or internal scripts.

 Forward-thinking companies began to realize the value of centrally managing, and ultimately protecting, machine identities early on.
 And now, we’re seeing an increasing number of the world’s leading organizations getting serious about protecting their machine identities.

 Venafi, industry leader in machine identity management, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
 The data shows significant improvement in awareness of and participation in managing machine identities.
 According to the press release, Venafi has seen a 50% increase in subscriptions with 95% renewals.
 The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity management for the Global 5000.

 Palo Alto-based CEO Jeff Hudson states,

 “The world is undergoing a dramatic digital transformation, and now our very existence depends upon machines.
 The bad guys know this and they’re dedicating more time and resources to obtaining machine identities, so they can use them in attacks.”